claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Authors/Claysicle.md

 ---
-{"dg-publish":true,"permalink":"/sporadic-publications/authors/claysicle/"}
+{"dg-publish":true,"permalink":"/Sporadic Publications/Authors/Claysicle/"}
 ---

 # About

-I am [[Sporadic Publications/Authors/Claysicle\|Claysicle]].
-If you’re reading this you probably know me, and you probably think I’ve finally lost it (or you would prefer if I just wrote a blog like a normal person).
+ If you’re reading this you probably know me, and you probably think I’ve finally lost it.
+Because I’m writing it - you’re probably right.

 # My Inspirations